 A Warm Welcome to:

-A site for writers and writing, with some free books and advice on getting published and getting an agent, and an introduction to:
+A site for writers and writing, with some free books and advice on getting published and getting an agent, and an introduction to my World War II and Roman historical fiction series.

 The French WW2 Series